-- plagiarism involves the use of another person's work without full and clear referencing and acknowledgement
+- plagiarism involves the use of any person's work without full and clear referencing and acknowledgement

-- cheating involves presenting another student's work as your own
+- cheating involves presenting any student's work as your own

 - collusion is a specific type of cheating, that occurs when two or more students fail to abide by directions from the examiner regarding the permitted level of collaboration on an assessment.

 All are seen by the University as acts of misconduct for which you can be penalised, so developing study practices and writing skills that will allow you to avoid plagiarism and cheating is mandatory.